Countering Myths About PTSD

 There is an expression that is used in many recovery groups that many may be familiar with: "The only way out of your pain is to go through it."
 I later realized that the people I'd been talking to were simply trying to get me to go around what's happened to me, or to minimize it, or even see it as a penalty for having lived a bad life.
 Eventually, I indeed was sure that if someone else told me "Get over it" that I was going to take a gun and shoot them and not myself.

 The real truth was that my early painful experiences as a child and an adolescent were continually relived because they remained unresolved.
 Finding a competent therapist and a strong p.t.s.d. support network of genuinely caring, understanding healers proved the key to helping me work through previous traumatic experiences that had kept me stuck in emotional pain.
 Others with p.t.s.d. will hear us when we speak of the emotional numbing, hyper-vigilance, recurring flashbacks and nightmares, and extreme loneliness that those living with this condition experience everyday.
 Our responsibility is to find these people.
 Where?
 My suggestion is to find a counselor who deals specifically with p.t.s.d.
 I myself found that many therapists, religious leaders, parenting experts, etc. haven't a clue when it comes to this disorder, which is why I'd come across many who would say something like "So what if your mother pulled your hair out when you were four and your father tossed your down the stairs when you were eight..it's in the past, so what can you do about it?" and "Well, at least you didn't suffer as much as Job," and "You allowed yourself to be nearly choked to death by the father of your child while you were pregnant by him and you say the prolonged physical and emotional abuse you endured from your biological parents since you were a toddler set you up for that?
 You monster!"
 They didn't realize that p.t.s.d. is experiences as a here-and-now effect based on a then-and-there cause.
-They also didn't realize that they sounded like Job's friends.
+They also don't realize that they sound like Job's friends.

 So in summary: